Baker overcomes adversity on road to state

 “It’s going to make it a lot of fun,’’ Baker said.

-Rogers is confident both Rogers and rest of the Plainsmen will be relaxed and ready for the big moment.
+Rogers is confident both he and rest of the Plainsmen will be relaxed and ready for the big moment.

 Commented